 At this time a slight sleep relieved me from the pain of reflection which was disturbed by the approach of a beautiful child, who came running into the recess I had chosen, with all the sportiveness of infancy.
 Suddenly, as I gazed on him, an idea seized me that this little creature was unprejudiced and had lived too short a time to have imbibed a horror of deformity.
 If, therefore, I could seize him and educate him as my companion and friend, I should not be so desolate in this peopled earth.
 Urged by this impulse, I seized on the boy as he passed and drew him towards me.
 As soon as he beheld my form, he placed his hands before his eyes and uttered a shrill scream; I drew his hand forcibly from his face and said, "Child, what is the meaning of this?
 I do not intend to hurt you; listen to me."
 He struggled violently.
 "Let me go," he cried; "monster!
 Ugly wretch!You wish to eat me and tear me to pieces.
 You are an ogre.
 Let me go, or I will tell my papa."

 This was then the reward of my benevolence!
-I had saved a human being from destruction, and as a recompense I now writhed under the miserable pain of a wound which
+I had saved a human being from destruction, and as a recompense I now writhed under the miserable pain of a wound which shattered the flesh and bone.
+The feelings of kindness and gentleness which I had entertained but a few moments before gave place to hellish rage and gnashing of teeth.
+Inflamed by pain, I vowed eternal hatred and vengeance to all mankind.

-shattered the flesh and bone.
+This was then the reward of my benevolence!
+I had saved a human being from destruction, and as a recompense I now writhed under the miserable pain of a wound which shattered the flesh and bone.
 The feelings of kindness and gentleness which I had entertained but a few moments before gave place to hellish rage and gnashing of teeth.
+Inflamed by pain, I vowed eternal hatred and vengeance to all mankind.

 The Modern Prometheus, by Mary Shelley (London - 1818)